Normandy massacres: Battle of Authie

-The 12 SS Panzer Division was ordered to halt the advance near the Orne River, and force the Allies back into the Atlantic Ocean.
-The 25th Panzer Grenadier Regiment, led by Colonel Kurt Meyer, was among the first Hitler Youth units to reach the front.
+The 12th SS Panzer Division was ordered to halt the advance near the Orne River, and force the Allies back into the Atlantic Ocean.
+The 25th Panzer Grenadier Regiment, led by SS-Standartenführer (Colonel) Kurt Meyer, was among the first Hitler Youth units to reach the front.
 Meyer was a fanatical believer in the Nazi ideology.
-In the East, his regiment had razed multiple villages to the ground — slaughtering their inhabitants in the process.
+On the Eastern Front, his regiment had razed multiple villages to the ground — slaughtering their inhabitants in the process.
 Meyer set up his headquarters in a chateau near Caen on the night of June 6.
-By this time, the 716th division had been almost entirely decimated, and could no longer function as a cohesive unit.
-Meyer received orders to destroy the Juno beachhead at 4:00 PM on June 7 — giving him less than 15 hours to prepare his forces.
-The German commander was forced to deploy his forces piecemeal, because many elements had been delayed by strafing from allied fighter-bombers.
+By this time, the 716th Division had been almost entirely decimated, and could no longer function as a cohesive unit.
+Meyer received orders to destroy the Juno beachhead at 16:00 on June 7 — giving him less than 15 hours to prepare his forces.
+Meyer was forced to deploy his forces piecemeal, because many elements had been delayed by strafing from allied fighter-bombers.

-As the Germans began their counterattack near the villages of Villons-les-Buissons and Anisy, elements from the North Nova Scotia Highlanders and the Sherbrooke Fusiliers were advancing southward, and initially did not encounter any resistance.
+As the Germans began their counterattack near the villages of Villons-les-Buissons and Anisy, elements from the North Nova Scotia Highlanders and the Sherbrooke Fusiliers Regiment were advancing southward, and initially did not encounter any resistance.
 C Company of the North Nova Scotia Highlanders was the first unit to come under fire in this sector, with German artillery and mortar fire killing and wounding a number of Canadians.
-The Canadian forces were unable to secure any support from artillery or naval ships, and tanks from the Sherbrooke Fusiliers which were sent to assist had been destroyed soon after arriving.
+The Canadian forces were unable to secure any support from artillery or ships offshore, and tanks from the Sherbrooke Fusiliers that were sent to assist had been destroyed soon after arriving.
 Meyer spotted tanks from the Sherbrooke Fusiliers from his nearby advanced command post at the Abbaye d'Ardenne, and ordered his forces to launch their attack two hours ahead of schedule to exploit the exposed Canadian flank; himself fearing being outflanked.